fobordo/election-analysis/README.md

     -------------------------
     ```

-### * A breakdown of the number of votes and the percentage of the total votes each candidate received were as follows:
+* **A breakdown of the number of votes and the percentage of the total votes each candidate received were as follows:**
   * Charles Casper Stockham: 23.0% (85,213 votes)
   * Diana DeGette: 73.8% (272,892 votes)
   * Raymon Anthony Doane: 3.1% (11,606 votes)

-  To determimne the number of votes and the percentage of the total votes each candidate received, first, the variable `candidate_options` was initialized as an empty list to later store candidate names, and `candidate_votes` was initialized as an empty dictionary to later store the total number of votes per candidate.
+  To determine the number of votes and the percentage of the total votes each candidate received, first, the variable `candidate_options` was initialized as an empty list to later store candidate names, and `candidate_votes` was initialized as an empty dictionary to later store the total number of votes per candidate.

     ```Python
     # Candidate Options and candidate votes.